weiyudaixing/obsidian-tasks/docs/Getting Started/Statuses/Recurring Tasks and Custom Statuses.md

 - This new task line was created because:
   - the original task had a Recurrence rule,
-  - and its status type had advanced to `DONE`.
+  - and its status stage had advanced to `DONE`.
 - Notice that in the new task line, the status is `[ ]` ...
   - ... because the next status symbol after `x` is ``.
 - And the Due date has advanced a day.